pschanely/CrossHair/README.md

 * [File an issue](https://github.com/pschanely/CrossHair/issues).
 * [Ask a question](https://stackoverflow.com/questions/tagged/crosshair) on stackoverflow.
 * Make a pull request.
 There aren't contributing guidlines yet - just check in on [gitter](https://gitter.im/Cross_Hair/Lobby) to coordinate.
 * Help me evangalize: Share with your friends and coworkers.
-If you think it's neato, star the repo.
+If you think it's neato, star the repo. :star:

 ## Related Work